ulrichgero/Cleanin-data-part3/README.md

-# FUll SQL data cleaning with mySQL
+# Full SQL data cleaning with mySQL

 Full data cleaning with SQL
 In this project, we are going to clean, sort, filter, join, transform column